hyttmi/cellframe-masternode-webui/README.md

 ## Installation

+You can get the latest release from [releases page](https://github.com/hyttmi/cellframe-masternode-webui/releases) or by cloning this repo.

 1. Enable Python plugins in `cellframe-node.cfg` so it looks on the bottom something like this:
 ```
 # Plugins